Roof Repair

 If there has been a recent storm, it can cause a lot more damage than just breaking one shingle off your roof.
 In such cases, storms cause so much moisture that it might be wiser to simply replace the whole thing.
 However, you should have a roofing contractor investigate first to see whether you need a full roof replacement or not.
 A full roof replacement will ensure that your roof complies with current building codes and, if necessary, has ice and water leak barrier to prevent moisture from entering your home.

 roof replacement is more costly than a simple repair, of course, but when it’s necessary, it’s necessary.
 Neglect to invest in a new roof when you need it and you will instead be paying for much more frequent repairs.
-Get in touch with Deschutes Roofing & Insulation if you’re still not sure whether you need a repair or replacement.
+Get in touch with Deschutes Roofing if you’re still not sure whether you need a repair or replacement.

 Carlos Simpson